nyantropy/Gravitas/ARCHITECTURE.md

 textures, camera buffers, and SSBO slots are preserved across the rebuild.

-Monitor enumeration/selection is exposed through the generic window/graphics abstraction so game menus can choose which display owns windowed, borderless, or exclusive fullscreen output without depending on GLFW directly.
+Monitor enumeration/selection is exposed through the generic window/graphics abstraction so application settings UI can choose which display owns windowed, borderless, or exclusive fullscreen output without depending on GLFW directly.

 ---